 Augmented with Pitocin: 31%

-Note: Rates of intervention and induction tend be higher in cities than other parts of the U.S.
+Note: Rates of intervention and induction tend be higher in cities (like L.A.) than other parts of the U.S. So these percentages will be actually higher in LA than national averages

 The birth process has a major impact on the transition to breastfeeding and breastfeeding success.
 Interventions during birth without awareness of potential negative impacts and how to circumvent those can make for breastfeeding challenges.
 Being prepared and educated helps you succeed at breastfeeding even when interventions are wanted or needed.

-You can have a natural birth with an OB - if you decide to use an OB, be savvy - choose yours with discernment and intention.
+You can have a natural birth with an OB.
+However, OB's are not trained to support natural childbirth (so they lack certain skill sets) and rarely see an unmedicated birth.
+If you decide to use a doctor, be savvy - choose yours with discernment and intention.
+You and your baby deserve the very best and most supportive care.

 With a certified nurse midwife in the hospital: